-Polytech's operations in Troy, Michigan, Brownsville, Texas and Matamoros, Mexico employ approximately 100 salaried and 1,025 hourly production employees.
+Polytech's operations in Troy, Michigan, Brownsville, Texas and Matamoros, Mexico employ approximately 105 salaried and 1,189 hourly production employees.
 All these hourly employees are in Matamoros and are represented by the Sindicato De Jornaleros Y Obreros Industriales De La Industria Maquiladora.
-The monetary provisions of the collective agreement expire in January 2019.
-The Company expects the negotiated settlement to be in line with its plans.
+The provisions of the collective agreement expire in January 2020.
+The Company expects the settlement to be manageable however there are risks and uncertainties associated with this year's negotiation.
 It is required in this region of Mexico for employees of organizations of this size to be represented by a national union.
-The work force is very stable and, although unionized, there has never been a strike since Polytech initiated operations in Matamoros in the early 1990's.
+The work force was stable for decades, but the